maggiben/rocko_decoy/website/content/learn/how-does-maple-finance-work/index.md

 ---
 title: "Maple Magic: The DeFi Lending Landscape Reinvented"
 description: Explore Maple Finance, the next-gen DeFi lending platform, catering to institutional and premium borrowers.
-Dive deep into its mechanics, features, and how it's revolutionizing the world of decentralized loans.
+Dive deep into its mechanics, features, and how it's revolutionizing the world of decentralized crypto loans.
 date: "2023-10-13T22:40:32.169Z"
 tags:
   - Borrowing